AltCtrlSupr/ACSPanel-Standard/README.md

 What's inside?
 ---------------

-The Symfony Standard Edition is configured with the following defaults:

-  * Twig is the only configured template engine;

-  * Doctrine ORM/DBAL is configured;

-  * Swiftmailer is configured;

-  * Annotations for everything are enabled.

-It comes pre-configured with the following bundles:
+Symfony2 comes pre-configured with the following bundles:

   * **FrameworkBundle** - The core Symfony framework bundle